nirmata/crossplane/README.md

 # crossplane

 This repository contains the workflow to deploy the aks cluster

-Clone the Repo locally
+Clone the Repository locally

-Edit the aks cluster claim file and add the below values in the parameters
+Edit the aks cluster claim file and replace with the below values in the required parameters

 ```
 nodeSize: (small, medium, large)